 Deepavali or Diwali is known as Tihar in Nepal, and it ranks second only to Dashain.
-During the Nepali month of Kartik (October to November on the Solar Calendar), this festival takes place for five days.
+This festival takes five days during the Nepali month of Kartik (October to November on the Solar Calendar).
 The Hindus honour crows, dogs, cows, bulls, and Laxmi – the Goddess of luck and wealth.
-Many candles and lanterns are lit up in Goddess Laxmi’s honour; hence, Tihar is also known as the festival of lights.
-The festival of lights usually falls from mid-October to mid-November.
+Many candles and lanterns are lit in Goddess Laxmi’s honour; hence, Tihar is also known as the festival of lights.
+The celebration of lights usually falls from mid-October to mid-November.

 Festival Traditions of Tihar

 Tihar Festival is the second most significant Hindu festival in Nepal.
-It is celebrated for five days and is bestowed with the traditional cultural characteristics of Nepal.
-Moreover, each day celebrates a different animal; for example, the first day is the celebration or worship of crows known as the ‘harbinger of death.’
+It is celebrated for five days and bestowed with Nepal’s traditional cultural characteristics.
+Moreover, each day marks a different animal; for example, the first day is celebrating or worshipping crows, known as the ‘harbinger of death.’
 People offer rice on the ground to feed the crows.

-The second day of Tihar honours the dogs, which are believed to be ‘the guardians of the god of death.’
+The second day of Tihar honours the dogs, believed to be ‘the guardians of the god of death.’
 The third day welcomes Laxmi, the Goddess of Wealth.
-The fourth day honours and thank the cows.
-The fifth day is an important bonding day between brothers and sisters.
+On the fourth day, honour and thank the cows.
+Finally, the fifth day is a vital bonding day between brothers and sisters.
 The sisters place ‘Tika’ on their brothers’ forehead while praying for their excellent health, prosperity, and long life; the brothers return this favour by showering the sisters with gifts.

 On the first day; Kaag Tihar/Crow Day, worship of crows